Code-Institute-Submissions/google-maps-api/README.md

 ## Functionality

-The website tested for errors that directly may be affected visitors and deployed to [Github Pages](https://madenden.github.io/google-maps-api/).
+The website tested for mobile version and errors that directly may be affected visitors and deployed to [Github Pages](https://madenden.github.io/google-maps-api/).

 ### Built With